Sifri Khatun

-Sifri Khatun (سفری خاتون) (سفری خاتون) was a Seljuk princess, daughter of sultan Alp Arslan (r.
+Sifri Khatun (سفری خاتون) was a Seljuk princess, daughter of sultan Alp Arslan (r.
 1063–1072), sister of Malik-Shah I (r.
 1072–1092) and the first wife of Abbasid caliph al-Muqtadi (r.
 1075–1094).

 Biography

 One of Alp Arslan's wives in the Seljuk harem was Safariyya Khatun.
 She had a daughter, Sifri Khatun.
 Her mother, Safariyya died in Isfahan in 1073–4.

 Sifri Khatun in 1071–72, married Abbasid caliph Al-Muqtadi.
 In 1071–72, the grandfather of al-Muqtadi, Al-Qa'im, sent his vazir Ibn Al-Jahir to ask her hand in marriage, to which demand the Sultan agreed.
 She married Abdallah ibn Muhammad (future Al-Muqtadi) and the marriage was consummated shortly after.

 This marriage was politically important for the caliph because it gave him power over the Seljuk territories.
 As the ruling caliph was also related to the ruling Seljuk sultan through marriage.
 However, her father, Alp Arslan, died shortly after her marriage in 1072, and her husband al-Muqtadi married another Seljuk princess a decade later.

-Al-Muqtadi's second wife was Mah-i Mulk Khatun, daughter of Sultan Malik-Shah I. In March 1082, Al-Muqtadi sent Abu Nasr ibn Jahir to Malik Shah in Isfahan to ask for her hand in marriage.
+Al-Muqtadi's second wife was Mah Malek Khatun, daughter of Sultan Malik-Shah I. In March 1082, Al-Muqtadi sent Abu Nasr ibn Jahir to Malik Shah in Isfahan to ask for her hand in marriage.
 Her father gave his consent, and the marriage contract was concluded.
 She arrived in Baghdad on March 1087.
 The marriage was consummated in May 1087, and she entered the Abbasid harem.
 She gave birth to Prince Ja'far on 31 January 1088.
 This second marriage also proved beneficial to al-Muqtadi's political power as it made al-Muqtadi both the brother-in-law and son-in-law of Malik-Shah.

-Even though Sifri Khatun remained as the first wife of al-Muqtadi, she didn't remain influential, as her niece Mah-i-Mulk Khatun was the daughter of the ruling Seljuk sultan.
+Even though Sifri Khatun remained as the first wife of al-Muqtadi, she didn't remain influential, as her niece Mah Malek Khatun was the daughter of the ruling Seljuk sultan.